-- Learn about the theory and practice of Earth jurisprudence: an overarching framework for analysing current modalities of human governance. - Learn how to link your personal values and goals with frameworks for systems change. - Explore Earth-centred philosophy and ethics, including Australian Aboriginal philosophies such as the Relationist Ethos. - Learn about the science of interconnectedness: what western science can tell us about our place within the tree of life and the wider universe; our interconnectedness with life on Earth and our responses to the current ecological and climate crises. - Be introduced to the key principles and emerging concepts of Earth-centred law and governance: including Ecocide, Rights of Nature, Ecological Law and Governance, and Indigenous Peoples' First Laws. - Learn about Earth-centred approaches to economics, including Steady State, Ecological Economics, Wellbeing and Doughnut Economics. - Critique western structures of international and national politics and policy, and find out how Earth-centred approaches need to challenge and transform western style political systems.
+- Learn about the theory and practice of Earth jurisprudence: an overarching framework for analysing current modalities of human governance. - Learn how to explore your personal values and goals, and develop practice frameworks that link your values and professional goals to wider collective societal and governance systems change. - Explore Earth-centred philosophy and ethics, including Australian Aboriginal philosophies such as the Relationist Ethos. - Learn about the science of interconnectedness: what western science can tell us about our place within the tree of life and the wider universe; our interconnectedness with life on Earth and our responses to the current ecological and climate crises. - Be introduced to the key principles and emerging concepts of Earth-centred law and governance: including Ecocide, Rights of Nature, Ecological Law and Governance, and Indigenous Peoples' First Laws. - Learn about Earth-centred approaches to economics, including Steady State, Ecological Economics, Wellbeing and Doughnut Economics; and critically examine the discourse and practice around emerging 'nature-based solutions' and 'nature based markets'. - Critique western structures of international and national politics and policy, and find out how Earth-centred approaches need to challenge and transform western style political systems.